openfaas/openfaas.github.io/_posts/2018-09-06-stateless-microservices.md

   && cd openfaas-sinatra-guestbook
 ```

 Configure your MySQL database details in `./sql.yml`.
-If you don't have access to MySQL you can deploy it using [helm](https://github.com/helm/charts/tree/master/stable/mysql) on Kubernetes.
+If you don't have access to MySQL you can deploy it within a few minutes using [helm](https://github.com/helm/charts/tree/master/stable/mysql) on Kubernetes or `docker run` and the official [Docker Image](https://hub.docker.com/_/mysql/).

 ```
 $ cp sql.example.yml sql.yml